-Among the 104 patients with HCC who received KEYTRUDA in KEYNOTE-224 [see Clinical Studies (14.10)], the median duration of exposure to KEYTRUDA was 4.2 months (range: 1 day to 1.5 years).
-Adverse reactions occurring in patients with HCC were generally similar to those in patients with melanoma or NSCLC, with the exception of increased incidences of ascites (8% Grades 3-4) and immune-mediated hepatitis (2.9%).
+Among the 104 patients with HCC who received KEYTRUDA in KEYNOTE-224 [see Clinical Studies (14.12)], the median duration of exposure to KEYTRUDA was 4.2 months (range: 1 day to 1.5 years).
+Adverse reactions occurring in patients with HCC were generally similar to those in 2799 patients with melanoma or NSCLC treated with KEYTRUDA as a single agent, with the exception of increased incidences of ascites (8% Grades 3-4) and immune-mediated hepatitis (2.9%).
 Laboratory abnormalities (Grades 3-4) that occurred at a higher incidence were elevated AST (20%), ALT (9%), and hyperbilirubinemia (10%).

-Among the 50 patients with MCC enrolled in KEYNOTE-017 [see Clinical Studies (14.11)], the median duration of exposure to KEYTRUDA was 6.6 months (range 1 day to 23.6 months).
+Among the 50 patients with MCC enrolled in KEYNOTE-017 [see Clinical Studies (14.13)], the median duration of exposure to KEYTRUDA was 6.6 months (range 1 day to 23.6 months).
 Patients with autoimmune disease or a medical condition that required immunosuppression were ineligible.
-Adverse reactions occurring in patients with MCC were similar to those occurring in patients with melanoma or NSCLC.
+Adverse reactions occurring in patients with MCC were similar to those occurring in 2799 patients with melanoma or NSCLC treated with KEYTRUDA as a single agent.
 Laboratory abnormalities (Grades 3-4) that occurred at a higher incidence were elevated AST (11%) and hyperglycemia (19%).